Thinking about teaching English in Suwon?

 Nightlife in Suwon is mainly centered in two specific areas: Ingyedong and the main street in front of Suwon station.
 Both places are filled with bars, clubs and restaurants and are frequented by those teaching English in Suwon.

-- Now Bar: This is another popular place for expats and English teachers to hang out due to its fun atmosphere and reasonably priced drinks.
-Now Bar is located close t the Kinex Cinema.
+Now Bar: This is another popular place for expats and English teachers in Suwon to hang out due to its fun atmosphere and reasonably priced drinks.
+Now Bar is located close to the Kinex Cinema.